olegserbat/php-project-48/README.md

 [![asciicast](https://asciinema.org/a/bsm6dbt4ComI026abuEjCPzBv.svg)](https://asciinema.org/a/bsm6dbt4ComI026abuEjCPzBv)

 The project demonstrates the construction of two diff files and its output in various formats specified in the terminal.
 By default, the specified Stylish format is used.
 It is also supposed to output Plain and Json formats.
+Please enjoy!

 [![asciicast](https://asciinema.org/a/yZ8BBwSu3GwzaAjub7jPOJWyO.svg)](https://asciinema.org/a/yZ8BBwSu3GwzaAjub7jPOJWyO)